leodyversemilla07/leodyversemilla07/README.md

 ## About Me
 🌱 I’m currently learning **AI, Blockchain, Web Development and many more**
 💻 I’m working on **creating a PoC for my startup**
-🔭 I’m looking to collaborate on **of project that will me learn more about technologies**
+🔭 I’m looking to collaborate on **of project that will make me learn more about technologies**
 📫 Reach me at **leodyversemilla07@gmail.com**

 ## Technologies & Tools